About the course

 - robustness to cope with the demands of the course

 The main placement school for an applicant is discussed at interview, so that individual requirements can be taken into account.
 With most of our schools being located in or near the Birmingham area, travel time is not usually a problem.

-The second school placement takes place in the first half of the Spring Term, and this will be discussed with the trainee and their school mentor before any decisions are made.
+You will be based at your main placement school for the whole of the programme except for a second complementary school placement which will take place in the first half of the Spring Term.
+The second placement school will be discussed with you and your school mentor before any decisions are made.